Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

-One of your first considerations when buying any coffee maker should be size.
+One of your first considerations when buying any brewing device should be size.
 While size isn’t everything, it’s a big factor.
 Are you looking to brew for a whole family?
 For yourself?
 If you’re brewing coffee for family gatherings, you don’t want to wind up with just enough coffee for a few drops each.

-When assessing moka pot sizes, think about how many cups you want to make.
-Because moka pot coffee is strong and often paired with milk or cream, small cups of 2-4 ounces are OK.
+When assessing for size, think about how many cups you want to make.
+Because moka pots make strong coffee and it’s often paired with milk or cream, small cups of 2-4 ounces are OK.
 You might get three of those out of a 10-ounce moka pot, or 8-10 out of a 25-ounce moka pot.
 Know how much you need and buy accordingly.